Mocbuilder/DailyWiki_Public/README.md

 If the program is no longer working, please contact me: mocbuildercc@gmail.com

 # How to run
-Right now its only a Visual Studio (2022 Preview) Project, so you need to pen it there to run it.
+Right now its only a Visual Studio (2022 Preview) Project, so you need to open it in there to run it.